ranjib/PiChef/README.md

 PiChef brings the joy of configuration management system [Chef](https://www.chef.io/chef/) on [Raspberry Pi](https://www.raspberrypi.org/).
 PiChef is built with following goals
   - Ease building and maintaining raspberry pi related projects (like weather stations, CNC machines, home automation systems) by providing chef installers for Raspberry Pi, generic server administration cookbooks (sudo, ssh) etc.
-  - Setting up a continuous integration chain with upstream Chef projects and [essential chef cookbooks](https://github.com/ranjib/pichef#cookbooks) using [GoatOS](https://github.com/goatos) so that essential community cookbooks will always be tested with upstream chef changes.
+  - Setting up a continuous integration chain with upstream Chef project and [essential chef cookbooks](https://github.com/ranjib/pichef#cookbooks) using [GoatOS](https://github.com/goatos) so that essential community cookbooks will always be tested with upstream chef changes on ubuntu.
   - As a learning platform for system automation (run a small data center backed by chef).

 Currently PiChef provides following: